-A list of the materials that could come directly or indirectly into contact with foodstuffs can be found in the Declaration of Compliance available for this product.
+A list of the materials that could come directly or indirectly into contact with foodstuffs can be found in the Declaration of Conformity supplied with this product.

 1.2 Access

 Ensure safe access and if necessary a safe working platform (suitably guarded) before attempting to work on the product.
 Arrange suitable lifting gear if required.